festinalent3/CV/CV.md

 # CV - Emma Sjöström

 I am a Swedish junior developer who thrives from working with other people.
-If they share my intense interest in technology, coding and contemplation of pseudo-intellectual questions like “is there a way to implement the truth paradox using a quantum computer”?
+Especially if they share my intense interest in technology, coding and contemplation of pseudo-intellectual questions like “is there a way to implement the truth paradox using a quantum computer”?
 Coding is a great passion of mine that, like most infatuations, raises more questions than objections.
 Do I love it because it fits the curious ways of my mind?
 Is it because I get to solve complex problems on a daily basis?
 Or is it because GIF:s are accepted as a means of communication between developers?
 It's probably the GIF:s, but then again, I am a simple woman.

 ### Technologies I am getting comfy with